Hydraulic Despotism

 If you control the water, you control the people.
 This was the basic thesis of Karl Wittfogel.
 His theory of hydraulic civilisations proposes that certain empires came into power through a kind of environmental determinism.

-It is an interesting history lesson to investigate the kinds of ancient and modern states thought to have arisen from this circumstance, with no better starting place than the Wikipedia entry.
+It’s an interesting history lesson to investigate the kinds of ancient and modern states thought to have arisen from this circumstance, with no better starting place than the Wikipedia entry.
 Or perhaps, for the enthusiastic, Wittfogel’s book with emphasis on the first four chapters.
-Within these pages we learn how the hydraulic despot has absolute control, with no recourse to the checks and balances we’re used to in modern societies under the influence of our modern democratic ideals.
+Within these pages we learn how the hydraulic despot has absolute control, with no recourse to the checks and balances we’re used to in modern societies under the influence of our modern democratic ideals:

 the hydraulic state prevents the nongovernmental forces of society from crystallizing into independent bodies strong enough to counterbalance and control the political machine.